RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### node_type

-    - **description**: The name of the node type to only filter on nodes of the matching type.If not provided the node type will not be cinsidered when filtering.
+    - The name of the node type to only filter on nodes of the matching type.If not provided the node type will not be cinsidered when filtering.

     - Acceptable input types: string.